Backflow/Cross Connection

-Back flow is defined as: “The undesirable reversal of flow of water or mixtures of water and other liquids, gases or other substances into the drinking water system.
+Backflow is defined as: “The undesirable reversal of flow of water or mixtures of water and other liquids, gases, or other substances into the drinking water system.
 Occurs due to a pressure differential between two points within a continuous fluid system.”
-Back flow can occur where there is a cross connection between the public drinking water system and other pipes (like a sprinkler system), or other source of water, industrial fluid, gas or other substance, that can flow into the drinking water system as a result of pressure changes.
+Backflow can occur where there is a cross connection between the public drinking water system and other pipes (like a sprinkler system), or other source of water, industrial fluid, gas, or other substance, that can flow into the drinking water system as a result of pressure changes.
 (As a simple illustration, think of a siphon hose.)

 The dangers of back flow is such that the State Division of Drinking Water has approved the following Rule to apply to Public Water Systems:

-Rule 309-105-12: “[A] water supplier shall not allow a connection to his system which may jeopardize its quality and integrity.
+Rule 309-105-12: “[A] water supplier shall not allow a connection to its system which may jeopardize its quality and integrity.
 Cross connections are not allowed unless controlled by an approved and properly operating backflow assembly.